 - connected to people who liked to stand out in a crowd?

-- contrarians who refused to go with the flow and go in the opposite direction?
+- contrarians who refuse to go with the flow and go in the opposite direction?

 They could be described as being odd in terms of the market norm (whatever that is).

 What if we chose these people to serve and did everything we could to dazzle them?